 - To keep work flow efficient, you won’t want to spend time choosing between multiple statuses.
 Keep the number of statuses concise and accurate to reflect the work being done on the ticket.

 When you or your customer reply to a ticket, the other party will receive an email notifying them of the update.
-You can customize those email notifications by going to Email Templates and locating the StackCP Help Desk section.
+You can customize those email notifications by going to Email Templates and locating the StackCP Ticket System section.